cisco/mindmeld/source/blueprints/hr_assistant.rst

 Dialogue state logic can be arbitrarily complex.
 Simple dialogue state handlers just return a canned text response, while sophisticated ones can call third party APIs, calculate state transitions, and return complex responses.

-MindMeld supports three ways to organize dialogue states in the Dialogue Manager:

-#.
-Define **one dialogue state for each intent**, as seen in the Kwik-E-Mart blueprint.
-This is the simplest approach, but can lead to duplicated code.
-#.
-Define **one dialogue state for multiple intents**.
-This requires more work up front, but helps you consolidate duplicated dialogue state logic.
-Example shown in the home assistant blueprint.
-#.
-Define **multiple dialogue states for multiple intents**.
-Based on the presence of entities, multiple dialogue states can handle a user's request.
-This is a good choice for when an intent can have a many possible dialogue states based on the presence of entities.

-Which approach is best varies from one application to another.
-Figuring that out always requires some trial and error.
-You can see an example of the first two cases in the home assistant blueprint.
-The HR assistant will use and discuss the third method.

 Let's begin by looking at some of the dialogue states for the intents in the ``general`` domain:

 .. code:: python